common-voice/cv-sentence-extractor/README.md

 If your list is too long, you can also place a `<language>.txt` file in the `rules/disallowed_words` directory to enable a new locale.
 Each word should be on a new line.

-### Create a blacklist based on less common words
+### Create a blocklist based on less common words

-You can create a solid blacklist by generating a list of the less common words from your Wikipedia.
+You can create a solid blocklist by generating a list of the less common words from your Wikipedia.

 To do so, first you should create a full export with all Wikipedia sentences.
 Note that all processes below will take a while to execute.